tystar86/python_exercises/Tasks/math.md

 ```

 #12.
->Write a Python program to calculate the sum of all digits of the base to the specified power.
+>Write a function to calculate the sum of all digits of the base to the specified power.

 **Test Data :**
 ```